frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-21-what_is_frame.md

 ## The Future of Frame

 The roadmap for Frame will be a journey that starts with the evolution of the language to define the capabilities and semantics of individual systems as implemented by object-oriented classes.
 Additionally, the project will explore other possible targets for system controllers than just object-oriented classes.
-These will include but are not limited to lower-level systems languages for embedded systems and hardware.
+These will include but are not limited to lower-level languages for embedded systems and hardware.

-Looking forward Frame will explore how to design, generate and document systems-of-systems that control vastly more complex environments in a powerful and understandable way.
+Looking into the future, the Frame project will explore how to design, generate and document <a href="https://en.wikipedia.org/wiki/System_of_systems#:~:text=System%20of%20systems%20is%20a,sum%20of%20the%20constituent%20systems." target="_blank">systems-of-systems</a> that control vastly more complex environments in a powerful and understandable way.